eclipse-tractusx/tractusx-edc/docs/usage/management-api-walkthrough/07_edrs.md

 }
 ```

+**NOTE:** It is important to always verify if all json-ld prefixed fields in the request can be resolved to a known JSON-LD vocabulary.
+It is also important to make sure prefixed terms will be resolved to the intended IRI.

-- `counterPartyAddress` sets the coordinates for the connector that the Consumer-EDC shall negotiate with (Provider EDC).
+- `counterPartyAddress` sets the coordinates for the connector that the Consumer-Connector shall negotiate with (i.e.,
-  It will usually end in `/api/v1/dsp`
+the Provider Connector).
+Note, that the address is dependent on the DSP version used and the implementation of the DSP
+protocol used on Provider side.
-- `protocol` must be `dataspace-protocol-http`
+- `protocol` is the providers' supported protocol
 - In the `policy` section, the Data Consumer specifies the Data Offer for the negotiation.
 As there may be multiple
   Data Offers for the same DataSet, the Data Consumer must choose one.
-  It must hold an identical copy of the Data Offer's contract policy as provided via the catalog-API in the `odrl:hasPolicy` field plus:
+  It must hold an identical copy of the Data Offer's contract policy as provided via the catalog-API in the `hasPolicy` field plus:
-    - `assigner` must hold the BPN of the Provider
+    - `assigner` must hold the identifier (BPN or DID) of the Provider
-    - `target` must be the id of the EDC-Asset/dcat:DataSet that the offer was made for.
+    - `target` must be the id of the Connector Asset/dcat:DataSet that the offer was made for.

 This request synchronously returns a server-generated `negotiationId` that could be used to get the state of the negotiation.
 Once the negotiation reaches the `FINALIZED` state, using this API, the transfer process will be automatically fired off